When you buy a house or rent an apartment, what’s the first thing you do?

 You don’t want to design your online home in a way that drives visitors to the nearest exit (i.e. obnoxious pop-ups, anyone?).

-In this post, we’re covering the best tips for badass blog design that will turn your visitors into raving fans, and coming back for more.
+In this post, we’re covering the best tips for a badass blog design that will turn your visitors into raving fans and coming back for more.

 We’ll also share 17 beautiful and inspirational examples to help get your creative juices flowing for your own blog.